kirchberger/60_keyboard/README.md

 # Hardware

-Will be based on ESP32, choosing the least expensive one in the JLPCB library with enough IO and RISC-V core.
+Based on ESP32, choosing the least expensive one in the JLPCB library with enough IO and RISC-V core.
 Choosing ESP32-C6.

-Looking to make a 12x5 matrix.
+Looking to make a 12x5 matrix for the keys after idea generation, this layout is in the layout_idea folder.

-Looking to use standard MX mechanical switch sockets for potential replacement in the future.
-It seems the mill max sockets are the best option.
+Looking to use standard MX mechanical switch sockets with hot swapable recepticles for potential replacement in the future.

-One usbb interface.
+One usb interface.

 Also have a diode on each key so that ghosting is not an issue.

+# Work

+Currently the board design is finished and it has been ordered.